BonsaiAI/bonsaiai.github.io/source/includes/getting-started/_install.html.md

 [//]: # (If any commented statements become false, change prior text)

 Before you begin, you will need to have access to our Beta.
-If you don't have access yet, request access at [bons.ai][1] and then come visit us in the [Forums][17] and let us know why you're excited to try out Bonsai!
+If you don't have access yet, request access at [bons.ai][1].

-The next section walks you through how to install Git, Python, and Pip, but if you're already ahead of the curve and **have them all installed**, skip down to [Setup the Bonsai CLI][2].
+The next section walks you through how to install Git, Python, and pip, but if you're already ahead of the curve and **have them all installed**, skip down to [Setup the Bonsai CLI][2].

 <aside class="notice">
-We highly recommend Mac users use <a href="http://brew.sh/">Homebrew</a> or download Python directly in the Manual Install instructions so you can perform the following steps on user-land Python rather than <a href="https://github.com/MacPython/wiki/wiki/Which-Python">system Python</a>.
+We highly recommend macOS users download Python directly in the Manual Install instructions or use <a href="http://brew.sh/">Homebrew</a> so you can perform the following steps on user-land Python rather than <a href="https://github.com/macOSPython/wiki/wiki/Which-Python">system Python</a>.
 </aside>

-**There are three sets of install instructions to follow, please pick the one that suits your situation:**
+**There are three sets of install instructions, please pick the one that suits your situation:**

 1. If you have **Anaconda** installed on your system, skip down to [Install with Anaconda][9].
-2. If you have **Chocolatey (Windows)** or **Homebrew (Mac)** installed on your system, skip down to [Install with Chocolatey or Homebrew][18].
+2. If you have **Chocolatey (Windows)** or **Homebrew (macOS)** installed on your system, skip down to [Install with Chocolatey or Homebrew][17].
 3. If you *do not* have Chocolatey, Homebrew, or Anaconda installed on your system continue to follow our **Manual Install** intructions below.

 <aside class="notice">
-The two tabs to the right allow you to follow this guide as a Mac or Windows user.
+The two tabs to the right allow you to follow this guide as a macOS or Windows user.
 Instructions also vary slightly between Python 2 and Python 3 so please be sure to follow your version's instructions.
 </aside>

 ## Manual Install